-To support remotely powered LED indicators, the eDAQ switches output lines to ground for the on state and to open circuit for the off state.
+To support remotely powered LED indicators, the eDAQ/ite switches output lines to ground for the on state and to open circuit for the off state.

-When using any of the optional output bits for eDAQ remote control operation, the digital outputs on the ECPU are not available.
+When using any of the optional output bits for eDAQ/ite remote control operation, digital outputs are always available but cannot be assigned to any bits used for remote control outputs.